MarcelaCAE/computer_vision/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Computer Vision App
 ```
-⬆️ (Replace above with your app's name)
+⬆️ This is the computer vision app.
 ```

 Description of the app ...